ClarisseSan/ShoeStore/README.md

 7. Create a new Instruction destination that includes:

-   * A new layout
+   * A new layout - DONE
-   * At least 2 textviews
+   * At least 2 textviews - DONE
    * A navigation button with actions to navigate to the shoe list screen

 8. Create a class that extends ViewModel